dingdanhao110/SIGIRSubmission/README.md

-#HINGCN-GS
+#CLING-GS

-minibatched version of HINGCN based on the fork of graphsage:
+minibatched version of CLING based on the fork of graphsage:

 ### graphsage